StevenBlack/vocab/million-dollar-words.md

 For example, a Catholic who maintains heterodox beliefs may support the abortion movement.
 A professor at a conservative university who has heterodox ideas may cancel all classes in favor of life experience internships and private conferences.

+### heteronym
-Pronounced HETT-ERR-OH-DOX. heteronym A word spelled like another, but with a different sound and meaning, such as lead and lead, read and read.
+A word spelled like another, but with a different sound and meaning, such as lead and lead, read and read.
-Pronounced HET-ERR-OH-NIM.

 ### heuristic